beebono/Steamlink-Arm64/README.md

 - Extract folder `Qt-x.xx.x/` to `ports/steamlink/`

 ## Disclaimers
-SteamLink requires a display manager to set up its overlay and steam.
+SteamLink requires a display manager to set up its overlay and stream.
 You can get the application to boot and adjust some settings, but it won't work on kmsdrm yet.
 Please use Panfrost if available.

 ## Thanks
 A million thanks to [Noxwell](https://github.com/beebono/SLink-RPCompat) for their work on this, where the previous version of this wrapper was not functioning.